glotzerlab/software/README.md

 The templates ``openmpi.jinja`` and ``mvapich2.jinja`` build the corresponding MPI libraries.

-The template ``software.jinja`` compiles and installs glotzer group software.
+The template ``glotzer-software.jinja`` compiles and installs glotzer group software that doesn't require MPI.

-We do not separately publish the base images.
-Doing so adds complexity to the build scripts, and users who wish to build their own images will want to start from their own custom base image anyways.
-This way, the only glotzerlab docker images published are those containing the group software stack.
+``glotzer-software-mpi.jinja`` installs software that does require MPI.
+These two sets are separated so that docker can cache the builds from the first and only need to rebuild the second.

+The template ``finalize.jinja`` creates a ``glotzerlab-software`` user so that tools designed to run as non-root can run without any user intervention.

 ### Software images